dmg-illc/didec-seq-gen/description_generation/README.md

 ---
 Emiel van Miltenburg, Ákos Kádár, Ruud Koolen, and Emiel Krahmer.
 2018.
 DIDEC: The Dutch Image Description and Eye-tracking Corpus.
 In Proceedings of the 27th International Conference on Computational Linguistics (COLING), pages 3658–3669.
 Association for Computational Linguistics

 Peter Anderson, Xiaodong He, Chris Buehler, Damien Teney, Mark Johnson, Stephen Gould, and Lei Zhang.
 2018.
-Bottom-up and top-down attention for image captioning and VQA.
+Bottom-Up and Top-Down Attention for Image Captioning and VQA.
 2018 IEEE/CVF Conference on Computer Vision and Pattern Recognition, pages 6077–6086.